 Jasmine is more than ambrosia for the nose.
-The aromatic qualities it lends as an ingredient in food or drink combine with taste receptors to notably influence our perception of flavor.
-It is often unrecognized that flavor is not just taste, it is a fusion of multiple senses.
+The aromatic qualities it lends as an ingredient in food or drink combine with taste receptors to influence our perception of flavor.
+It is often unrecognized that flavor is not just taste, it is a fusion of senses.
 Wine connoisseurs certainly appreciate this, which is why the terminology for evaluating fine wine is as replete with descriptions of bouquet as of taste and texture.
-Jasmine tea is an example of such harmonization.
-Usually with a base of green tea leaves, the jasmine flowers (picked as buds, then gently heated so that they newly open to maximum fragrance) and tea are ‘mated’ for several hours.
-The magic happens when the moist jasmine flowers pass their oils and aroma to the dry tea leaves by osmosis.
-The flowers are then removed, the tea leaves dried gently over a stove, and the whole process is repeated several more times until the end product is a thirst-quenching tea delicately infused with jasmine.
+Jasmine tea is an another good example of such harmonization.
+Usually with a base of green tea leaves, the jasmine flowers (picked as buds, then gently heated so they newly open to maximum fragrance) and tea are “mated” for several hours.
+The magic happens when the moist jasmine flowers pass their oils to the dry tea leaves through osmosis.
+The flowers are then removed and the tea leaves dried lightly over a stove.
+The process is repeated until the end product is a tea that is delicately but notably infused with jasmine.